 In summary, a policy of managed retreat that sacrifices land to the sea and increases the flood defence line is replaced by an integrated Metrotidal Urban Orbital that protects existing assets and habitats, reduces the flood defence line and provides green growth.
 The orbital flood defence system developed for the Thames is applicable to urban estuaries around the UK including Tyneside, Teesside, Humberside, Haven Ports, Medway, Southampton, Bristol, Belfast and Glasgow.
-Further details of the Metrotidal Thames Orbital and other urban orbitals are provided on the webpage www.metrotidal.com.
+Further details of the Metrotidal Thames Orbital and other urban orbitals will be provided for the next issue of Planning in London.